 You might not expect a low carb bread recipe on Cookie Madness, but I have to share this one because I make it at least once a week and love it.
-This bread is low in carbohydrates, high in protein and has a light and springy texture.
-It’s good for sandwiches, but really good toasted with peanut butter.
+I consider this bread keto-friendly.
+It is low in carbohydrates, high in protein and has a light and springy texture.
+It's good for sandwiches, but really good toasted with peanut butter.
+Compared to Aldi keto bread (my other favorite), it's a little sweeter and chewier.
+As of now, it's my best low carb bread recipe for a number of reasons.

 Loaf Pan Sizes

-The recipe can be made as an 8 1/2 by 4 1/2 inch loaf or as two 6×3 inch loaves (I often use this one, which is 5.75×3).
+The recipe can be made as an 8 ½ by 4 ½ inch loaf or as two smaller loaves (I often use this one, which is 5.75x3).
 I prefer the smaller loaves.
 The bread rises so high, that even the small loaves gives you slices big enough for pieces of toast or cute lunch size sandwiches.
 But if you need big hearty slices the regular size loaf pan is the way to go.

 Low Carb Bread Ingredient Info